shuoshuc/FabricEval/docs/_docs/topology/new-model.md

 ---
-title: Interact with the topology
+title: Create a new model
-permalink: /docs/interaction/
+permalink: /docs/new-model/
 ---

 FabricEval supports interactive query and visualization of the network topology.